Liberal Who Smashed Trump's Hollywood Star With a Sledgehammer is Convicted of a Felony | John Hawkins' Right Wing News

 - Comment Now 0

-This has to be one of the best things i Have read all day.
+This has to be one of the best things I have read all day.
 You probably remember how Donald Trump’s Hollywood star on the walk of fame has been demolished over and over again.
 Recently someone ever brought a sledge hammer and completely destroyed the star.
 And he has finally been sentenced and given a punishment for his crime.
-He will now be a felon for the rest of his life as well as series of serious repercussions.
+He will now be a felon for the rest of his life as well as face a series of serious repercussions.

 The Hill explained the results of the trial below.